Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Methodology

 We include this approach for completeness and study it empirically later.
-However, the more direct approaches described in the following sections lead more naturally to easy-to-implement strategies with good performance.
+Like other trans-dimensional methods, this approach depends upon collection of models being specified in advance.
+If new models are considered, then the entire simulation must be redone.
+The more direct approaches described in the following sections lead more naturally to easy-to-implement strategies with good performance.